JuliaCN/julia_zh_cn/manual/strings.rst

 ``0.2`` versions, the lower bound check should be modified like this: ``v"0.2-"
 <= VERSION``.

-Another non-standard version specification extension allows to use a trailing ``+`` to express an upper limit on build versions, e.g.  ``VERSION > "v"0.2-rc1+"`` can be used to mean any version above ``0.2-rc1`` and any of its
+Another non-standard version specification extension allows one to use a trailing ``+`` to express an upper limit on build versions, e.g.  ``VERSION > "v"0.2-rc1+"`` can be used to mean any version above ``0.2-rc1`` and any of its
 builds: it will return ``false`` for version ``v"0.2-rc1+win64"`` and ``true``